-So how can employers ensure such a smooth transition when their long-tenured employees voluntarily resign?
-Employers can do the following:
+How can employers ensure such a smooth transition when employees voluntarily resign?
+They can do the following:

-- Ask the employee to submit a written resignation letter;
+- Ask the employees to submit a written resignation letter.

-- Have the employee to create a list of any outstanding projects and the status for each;
+- Have the employees create a list of any outstanding projects and the status of each.

-- Have the employee help facilitate a knowledge transfer, including creating training documents, procedure/process manuals, and/or how-to manuals;
+- Have the employees help facilitate a knowledge transfer, including creating training documents, procedure/process manuals, and/or how-to manuals.

-- Conduct an exit interview to get honest feedback on why the employee is leaving and areas in which the employee believes that employer could improve;
+- Conduct an exit interview to get honest feedback on why the employees are leaving and areas in which the employees believe the employer could improve.

-- Make sure that employee’s final paychecks are paid timely in accordance with state and local laws;
+- Make sure the employees’ final paychecks are paid timely in accordance with state and local laws.

-- Ensure that employees return all company property, including obtaining the passwords for any important password-protected documents that employee created;
+- Ensure employees return all company property, including the passwords for any important password-protected documents they created.

-- Determine whether the employee is entitled to severance pay under any existing employment agreements;
+- Determine whether the employees are entitled to severance pay under any existing employment agreements.

-- Treat the departing employee with kindness.
-Try not to burn bridges, if possible.
-Today’s departing employee could become a returning employee or client.
+- Treat the departing employees with kindness, and try not to burn bridges, if possible.
+Today’s departing employees could become returning employees or clients.

-It is not easy saying goodbye, particularly to beloved employees.
+It is not easy to say goodbye, particularly to beloved employees.
 However, the experience can be navigated strategically and with grace.